Thought process, sketches and arrival at the solution.

 The rest - namely A, F and G - has made it to the next round, where I paired each design with lettering, tested first coloring options and presented them to Krisztian.

 This proposal might be considered the most conservative and traditional.
-It is clearly a crowned lion`s head, constructed with a collection of basic shapes, although not going extreme on minimalism.
+It is clearly a crowned lion's head, constructed with a collection of basic shapes, although not going extreme on minimalism.
 It is esthetically pleasing and no-one should waste a moment wondering what it depicts.
 It has "trustworthy, honest, proud, secure and professional" written all over it.
 This concept is also quite memorable and unique and should be able to deftly work on its own, even without the company name.

-Could be called an exercise in minimalism - it can`t get much simpler than that.
+Could be called an exercise in minimalism - it can't get much simpler than that.
 In fact, it is so abstract and cut down, that it may not be obvious what it is.
 This might be considered its greatest strength and disadvantage at the same time.
 Therefore, it might require some further tweaking.

 Clearly the best fit for the briefing provided by the client.
 Also, the most intriguing and unique concept of them all.
 The symbol is very abstract, minimalistic and unconventional.
 Simple to the bone, yet able to make people see the lion.
 Extremely structured in such a way, that it should invoke feelings of quality, professionalism, security and trustworthiness.
 It would make the company look very modern and self-confident.

 There has been only one issue with all of the above proposals - none of them had much of a friendly feel.
-It has been clear to me from the start, that it is going to be very hard to get that impression along the feelings of security and trustworthiness, especially with minimalistic and abstract form.
+It has been clear to me from the start, that it is going to be very hard to get that impression along the feelings of security and trustworthiness.
+Especially with minimalistic and abstract form.
 At the same time, it was essential to make sure that the lion is clearly recognizable and that it does not seem childish or silly.

 My priority was to make the lion respectable and worthy of the king title, so I have decided to downplay the “fun and friendly” part a little bit.
 In A, I tried to use as much round shapes as possible, so that the final design could inherit some soft and warm impressions attributed to such forms.
 In the case of F and G I would call my approach "fun and easy, thru bright and smart".
 I meant to arouse these notions with an abstract and surprising construction of the lion.
-I hoped that this would make people think "wow, that`s clever, I enjoy it!" (hopefully, followed by "I wanna be part of this!").
+I have hoped that this would make people think "wow, that`s clever, I enjoy it!" (hopefully, followed by "I wanna be part of this!").